Vilseck-Lab/msld-py-prep/README.md

 `conda create --name <env> --file requirements.txt --channel schrodinger`<br>

+To activate:
+`conda activate <env>`

 This installs the correct pandas version, RDKit, and PyMOL.

+The following are some other considerations:

 - Lg_Solvate.sh uses convpdb.pl from the [MMTSB toolset](https://github.com/mmtsb/toolset) <br>
 - vis_check.py is written for use with [PyMOL](https://github.com/schrodinger/pymol-open-source) <br>